 Effective September 30, 2020, we entered into a Loan and Security Agreement, or Loan Agreement, with Pinnacle.
-The Loan Agreement provides for a revolving credit facility under which Pinnacle may, in its sole discretion upon our request, make advances to us in an amount, subject to certain limitations and adjustments, of up to (a) 85% of the aggregate net face amount of our accounts receivable and other contract rights and receivables, plus (b) the lesser of (i) 35% of the lower of cost or wholesale market value of certain of our inventory or (ii) \$2,500.
+The Loan Agreement was amended by the First Modification to Loan and Security Agreement on October 7, 2020.
+The Loan Agreement's initial term ended on September 30, 2022.
+On November 3, 2022, we executed the Second Modification to Loan and Security Agreement with Pinnacle for a two-year term with an expiration date of September 30, 2024.
+The Loan Agreement, as amended, provides for a revolving credit facility under which Pinnacle may, in its sole discretion upon our request, make advances to us in an amount, subject to certain limitations and adjustments, of up to (a) 85% of the aggregate net face amount of our accounts receivable and other contract rights and receivables, plus (b) the lesser of (i) 35% of the lower of cost or wholesale market value of certain of our inventory or (ii) \$2,500.
 In no event will the aggregate amount of the outstanding advances under the revolving credit facility be greater than \$4,000.

 Interest accrues on the daily balance at a rate of 1.25% above the prime rate, or the Standard Interest Rate, but in no event will the Standard Interest Rate be less than 3.75% per annum.
 Interest on the portion of the daily balance consisting of advances against inventory accrues interest at a rate of 2.25% above the prime rate per annum, or the Inventory Interest Rate, but in no event will the Inventory Interest Rate be less than 4.75% per annum.
-The Loan Agreement also contains a financial covenant requiring us to attain an effective tangible net worth, defined as our total assets, excluding all intangible assets, less our total liabilities plus loans to us from our officers, stockholders or employees that have been subordinated to our obligations to Pinnacle, greater than \$6,000 as determined by Pinnacle as of the end of each fiscal quarter.
+The Loan Agreement, as amended, also contains a financial covenant requiring us to attain an effective tangible net worth, defined as our total assets, excluding all intangible assets, less our total liabilities plus loans to us from our officers, stockholders or employees that have been subordinated to our obligations to Pinnacle, greater than \$6,000 as determined by Pinnacle as of the end of each fiscal quarter.

-We did not have an outstanding balance under the Loan Agreement at June 30, 2022, and December 31, 2021.
-As of June 30, 2022, we had availability under the Loan Agreement of \$2,806 and we believe that we are in compliance with the terms and conditions of the Loan Agreement.
+We did not have an outstanding balance under the Loan Agreement, as amended, at September 30, 2022, and December 31, 2021.
+As of September 30, 2022, we had availability under the Loan Agreement, as amended, of \$2,920 and we believe that we are in compliance with the terms and conditions of the Loan Agreement, as amended.